KimberlyKye/KimberlyKye/README.md

 - 🌱 I’m currently learning React
 - 📫 How to reach me: t.me/KimberlyKye

 P.S.
-You can see kind of preview in wiki of each project.
+You can see the kind of preview in wiki of each project.